john-data-chen/turborepo-starter-kit/README.md

 **Key Accomplishments**:

-- Responsive Design: Ensures optimal user experience across all devices, reflecting a product-centric development approach.
-- Reliable User Experience: Validated the critical login flow across all major browsers (Chrome, Safari, Edge) on both desktop and mobile using Playwright E2E tests.
-- Live Demo Deployment (Vercel): Provides immediate access to a functional application, showcasing practical deployment skills.
+- Strategic Backend Decoupling & Refactoring: Architected the separation of a full-stack Next.js application into a decoupled frontend and a robust backend.
+Rebuilt the entire backend with Nest.js, establishing a scalable, modular, and maintainable microservices-oriented architecture.
+This strategic move significantly improved development velocity and system scalability.
+- Enhanced API & Data Integrity: Leveraged Nest.js's powerful features, including dependency injection and a modular structure, to create a highly organized and testable API layer.
+This improved data validation and error handling, leading to a more resilient system.
-- Elite Web Performance & Quality (Lighthouse 90+): Achieved scores of 90+ across Performance, Accessibility, Best Practices, and SEO in Google Lighthouse, ensuring a top-tier user experience and technical excellence.
+- Elite Web Performance & Quality (Lighthouse 90+): Achieved scores of 90+ in Performance, Accessibility, Best Practices, and SEO.
+The backend separation allowed the Next.js frontend to focus on optimized static site generation (SSG) and server-side rendering (SSR), leading to superior load times and a top-tier user experience.
+- Comprehensive E2E Testing with Playwright: Implemented end-to-end tests for critical user flows, such as login and registration, ensuring cross-browser (Chrome, Safari, Edge) and cross-platform reliability.
+This practice guarantees a consistent and dependable user experience.
+- CI/CD & Live Deployment on Vercel: Deployed the Next.js frontend to Vercel, providing a live, interactive demo.
+This showcases practical skills in modern deployment pipelines and delivering functional applications.

 <img src="./apps/web/public/assets/lighthouse_scores.png" alt="Lighthouse Scores" width="380" height="125">